top of page

 We found ourselves inside the Pantheon mid-afternoon.
 It was as crowded as a college bar: shoulder-to-shoulder.
 How could we capture visiting the Pantheon without 1,000 others who weren't part of our travel squad?
 Using the timer on an iPhone, we stood beneath the oculus and placed the phone on the floor looking up.
 The bright light of the mid-afternoon sun shining through the oculus and the dark interior created havoc on exposure-- especially when the shot has to be incredibly quick.
 In a crowded setting like a summer afternoon in The Pantheon, you must move quickly and take one shot.
 Converting any image that the exposure isn't correct into black and white can save the shot from being deleted.
 Will this win any photographic competitions?
 Hell, no!
 But it did capture the family inside one of Rome's most beloved Catholic churches.

-Again, these are not noteworthy images, but ones that show Rome without the hordes of tourists.
+Again, these are not noteworthy images but ones that show Rome without the hordes of tourists.
 On your next visit to Rome or any travel destination, try some of these tips and tricks.
 You may be pleasantly surprised with your efforts.

 bottom of page